seasid3/seasid3-prin_data_analy/README.md

 - Jupyter

 ## *Requirements:*
-The followong are required for the code files to run:
+The following modules are required for the code files to run:
 - numpy
 - matplotlib
 - scikit-learn